Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 * A single master node, and 1 or more worker nodes
 * SSH login without password to all nodes.
 You can add a public ssh key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.
-* A shared storage system to mount to Alluxio (accessible by all Alluxio nodes)
+* A shared storage system to mount to Alluxio (accessible by all Alluxio nodes).
+For example, HDFS or Amazon S3.

 ## Setup